drhsqlite/fossil-mirror/www/containers.md

 ```

 That will not only create a clone of `/var/lib/machines/myproject`
-as `../otherthing`, it will create a matching `nspawn` file for you
+as `../otherthing`, it will create a matching `otherthing.nspawn` file for you
 as a copy of the first one.
 Adjust its contents to suit, then enable
 and start it as above.